-These listed items
+These listed items are actual products

 Ducio Cresci, an Italian television presenter, turned to the cosmetics manufacturing industry to stake his claim—to what, you must be the judge.

 The first product his company unveiled was the Experimenta line of bathroom products, which featured pizza-scented bubble bath, soap and body lotion—made with such actual natural ingredients as tomato extract and essential oils of oregano and basil.
 Creator Cresci felt that the pizza pie (and other dishes) should not be limited to just taste, but should indulge all the senses.

 Cresci reassured a dubious market about his food-scented products, stating, “The bubble bath smells especially strong when you are bathing in it, but once out of the water it leaves an irresistible trace of scent on your skin.
 “Now you might think that this occurred in the bygone era of cure-alls, tonics and contraptions that were a whole-kitchen-in-one.
 But, no, this is today’s story and the Experimenta line is on the market right now (2003).
 More amazing: his products have been selling well!

 We weren’t certain what comedic bar-r-rump-ump to finish with on this story, so we’ve provided some options: